 WHERE TO GROW THEM

-Take an oak barrel or pot/bowl with no holes.
+You could grow them on an old half oak barrel or pot/bowl with no holes.
 Fill with a 50:50 mix of peat and sharp sand (no fertiliser).
 Plant with a selection of trumpet pitchers, sundews and venus fly traps.
 For a natural look landscape with bark or small logs/stone and shred some sphagnum over the surface.

 The water you use is very important.
 Do not use hard alkaline water.
 This is like poison to carnivorous plants.
 Use rainwater or distilled water if you can.If your tap water is soft you can use this, or use cooled boiled water from the kettle.
 Never use mineral water or, water from a softener.

-If your plant is kept in a sealed environment such as an air conditioned office, you can either catch some wood lice, or buy some small crickets from a Easy Exotics.
-It is best to use live insects.
-If they are dead you should massage the trap gently to start digestion.
+If your plant is kept in a sealed environment such as an air conditioned office, you can either catch some wood lice, or buy some small crickets from reptile shop or EBay and yes you can post invertibrates.
+It is best to use live insects, as when thet struggle it starts the digestive process.

 3 parts peat